homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 “Well,” said Dean Cornwell, “you register and we'll fix you up the best we can.
 But you can’t have a bath because there is an Odd Fellows’ convention here this week.”

 “What is his name?”
-I asked. ‘‘And why does he object to people’s having baths?”
+I asked.
+“And why does he object to people’s having baths?”

 The Dean was greatly amused at my simplicity and in after years we met again and got a hearty laugh out of the episode.[^23]